Safety on Mount Kilimanjaro

 -

-Ensure your guide has a working communication device, such as a satellite phone, for emergency situations.
+Ensure your guide has a working communication device, such as a satellite phone, for unexpected emergency situations.
+In remote areas like Kilimanjaro or the Serengeti, mobile reception is often unreliable or completely unavailable.

 -